- 1 Summary

 - 13 Variants

 You play as the leader of a civilization in fertile Mesopotamia (which means "between two rivers.")
 By laying tiles of different types, you will shape the landscape of this ancient region, fight wars, suppress or lead revolts, and watch cities rise and fall, all while attempting to gain influence in 4 key areas.
 At the end of the game the winner is the person with the highest influence in their lowest category.

-Each player is represented by a specific shape goat/urn/bow/lion) and not a color.
+Each player is represented by a specific shape (Bull, Urn, Bow and Lion) rather than a color.

 |Color||Tile||Leader||Leader Ability||Tile Counts|